garrekstemo/TransferMatrix.jl/docs/src/guide/tutorial.md

 ### Minor implementation details

-Behind the scenes, a new `Structure` is actually being created and initialized for the user-supplied wavelength.
+Behind the scenes of the electric field calculation, a new `Structure` is actually being created and initialized for the user-supplied wavelength.
 The transfer matrix is again calculated for the provided wavelength and light incidence angle.
 Some solution of this sort is necessary because the *exact* wavelength that you may wish to calculate for may not be part of the original `Structure`.